 Welcome!

 Hi, I’m Asra.
-I’m currently pursuing my master’s in Clinical Mental Health Counseling at the University of Houston–Victoria.
-I’ve been married for over 20 years and am raising three children, including my oldest who has an intellectual disability.
+I’m currently pursuing my master’s in Clinical Mental Health Counseling at Texas A&M. I’ve been married for over 20 years and am raising three children, including my oldest who has an intellectual disability.
 That part of my journey has profoundly shaped not only my perspective as a mother but also my work as a therapist.

 Before stepping into the counseling field, I founded and led a nonprofit supporting families caring for loved ones with intellectual disabilities.
 That experience gave me a unique understanding of the emotional complexities people face—whether it’s caregiving stress, shifting identities, cultural expectations, or the challenges of long-term commitment.